Helediron/dualuniverse/MyDU-ServerCustomization/README.md

 Improved **scripts/up.sh** script.
 It waits and checks each container they really have started by trying to connect a port in each container.
 Starting order is also slightly changed to minimize container panics.

+## Script: ddns-watcher.sh

+This script may be useful if your MyDU installation is behind dynamic DNS name.
+MyDU requires public IP in its configuration file config/dual.yaml.
+This script watches if the IP of a hostname changes.
+It then updates the config file with new IP and restarts MyDU.
+Let cron run it periodically.

 ## Script: admin-seed-markets.sh

 Simple script to upload and seed new market orders from data/market_orders .
 Place it into ./scripts folder and start in MyDU top folder.